 If you are interested in designing a stroll garden in your own backyard, the central element is the pathway meandering around a feature like a pond.
 In keeping with stroll garden ideas, someone who strolls along the pathway should feel that he or she is embarking on a voyage.

 You can control the stroller’s experience in a variety of ways.
 For example, if you select an easy-to-walk surface for your pathway, a person can move along at quite a clip.
-But if you wish them to slow down to appreciate a particular perspective or element, you can use small stepping stones where a stroller must concentrate to stay on the path.
+However, if you wish them to slow down to appreciate a particular perspective or element, you can use small stepping stones where a stroller must concentrate to stay on the path.

 Remember that discovery is a key element too.
 The focal points you wish a visitor to enjoy should not be entirely visible from any other point, but should be experienced as part of the walk.

 You need not include Mt Fuji (or similar famous scenes) in your personal stroll garden.
-When you are designing a stroll garden, focus on your garden’s own special element, like a dramatic plant, a distant vista or a sculpture.
+When you are designing a stroll garden, focus on your garden’s own special element, like a dramatic plant, a distant vista, or a sculpture.

 Indeed, gardeners can build Japanese stroll gardens around one sole element, like a pond, the view of which appears then disappears, but then reappears in a different context as the stroller makes his or her way down the path.
 Just be sure that only one focal point at a time is visible to the viewer.